 Emerald Cuts Are for the Glamorous

-This cut is classy, sophisticated and catches attention at every turn.
-Couples that show off an emerald shape may have a bit of Hollywood wrapped up in their personalities.
+This cut is classy, sophisticated, and catches attention at every turn.
+Couples that show off an emerald-cut engagement ring may have a bit of Hollywood wrapped up in their personalities.
 After all, an Emerald Cut was the look of choice for the one and only Elizabeth Taylor.

 Cushion Cuts Are for the Romantics

 The cushion-cut diamond gets its name from the rounded corners and curved sides that make it appear softer than the more square-shaped princess-cut but not as circular as a round-cut stone.
 It’s more subtle in design, but also strong in style and shows the world how romantic the couple it represents is.
 This ring is for a heart-to-heart pair, completely in love and not afraid to show it.

 Oval Cuts Are for the Trendsetters